IPEN Global Egg Sampling Project:

-Please read below for information about the studies conducted and the related data / outcomes.
+Please read below for information about the studies conducted, their data, and their outcomes.

 POPS in Eggs: Report for Africa investigated POPs contamination at a total of six sites: the world’s largest e-waste scrap yard in Agbogbloshie (Ghana); medical waste incinerators in Accra (Ghana), Kumasi (Ghana) and Yaoundé (Cameroon); and two open-burning waste dump sites in in Yaoundé (Cameroon).
 The study measured POPs in eggs because free-range chickens are “active samplers” of materials on the ground.
 Eggs also represent an important human exposure pathway through consumption.
 To our knowledge, this is the first study to measure POPs in free-range chicken eggs from hens foraging at the Agbogbloshie e-waste scrap yard, as well as in Yaoundé.

 For the Weak Controls: European E-Waste Poisons Africa's Food Chain report, IPEN sampled eggs in Agbogbloshie, Ghana, Africa suspected to have elevated levels of POPs banned under the Stockholm Convention and found alarmingly high levels of some of the most hazardous chemicals on earth, including dioxins, brominated dioxins, PCBs, PBDE, and SCCPs in the eggs of chickens that had foraged in areas where electronic waste was burned to recover metal.
 The highest-ever measured level of brominated dioxins in egg samples were discovered at Agbogbloshie.

 In 2015, the report POPs in Chicken Eggs from Hotspots in China examined toxic chemicals in eggs in China.
 The data and analyses of free range chicken eggs discussed in this report were obtained during a 2 1/4 year-long joint project of three NGOs: IPEN (Sweden), Green Beagle (China) and Arnika – Toxics and Waste Programme (Czech Republic).
 They were obtained from local people and/or sampled by Chinese NGOs Nature University and Green Beagle during field visits in 2013 and 2014 to seven different localities in China.
 Originally produced in 2015, this report was updated in 2016.

 DDT in Eggs: A Global Review (2009)